-Social distancing protocols will be implemented to the extent possible.
-All classroom desks will face the same direction and will be spaced the maximum possible distance apart.
-Furniture and manipulatives that cannot be sanitized will be removed or secured from use.
-Students should be encouraged to avoid sharing their writing utensils, supplies, and tools.
-All classrooms will have hand sanitizer and Morning Mist disinfectant for staff to sanitize desks daily.
+The school district will monitor cases of COVID-19 and will respond accordingly if the need arises to reinstitute strict social distancing protocols.
+All classrooms will have hand sanitizer and Morning Mist disinfectant for staff to sanitize desks.
 Classroom doors will remain closed and locked during instructional periods.
 Teachers will be responsible for opening and closing doors when students enter or leave class.
-Restrooms will be monitored during class change to ensure established guidelines are being followed.
+Restrooms will be monitored during class change.
 To limit student travel, teachers should not use students to collect items from outside the classroom.
-Communal areas will be marked for social distancing.
 Student lockers will not be assigned or used.